 This makes traveling in Europe much simpler.
 I’ve rented cars in Europe, and that’s a great way to explore rural areas like Tuscany.
 But then it comes to driving in large cities and populated areas, driving can be stressful, and it can be difficult to find your way around.

 By contrast, the train system is well-organized and takes much of the guess-work out of travel.
-That’s why, once again, I chose to travel by train on a recent trip to Europe.
+That’s why, once again, I chose to travel by train on a recent trip with friends to Europe.

 Our plan was to start off in Paris, and then travel around Switzerland.
 After a few tricky spots manuvouring our luggage through the Paris subway system, we took off from Paris.

 It took less than six hours and just one connection to make it to the small town of Montreux, Switzerland on Lake Geneva.
 Going to the airport would have been more expensive and taken more time, considering all the hassles of checking in and going through security.

 From there, we chose to buy a five-day Swiss Pass, which provided unlimited access on trains, buses, and boats over the course of eight days.